brennanfife/DOXA-ConsenSys/contracts/README.md

 Next steps in PrizedLinkedContracts.sol
 - Add back the requiredTimePassed modifier to the closePool func header

 - A visible representation of the current pot size
+- How much you currently have saved
+- Fix colors matching in react, the header for "What is DOXA"
+- Fix the button to just be Insert Savings